 John’s international experience includes Attended ESCP-Paris to study International Business Management in Paris, France, conducted training of police in El Salvador in handling and resolving conflict, Attending a five-week immersion program in Morelia, Mexico, including traveling throughout Mexico, Costa Rica and El Salvador.

-John Schwartz recently was promoted to serve as the assistant director of the Department of Criminal Justice Training’s Training Operations Division.
+John Schwartz recently was promoted to serve as the Staff Assistant of the Department of Criminal Justice Training’s Training Operations Division.

 Schwartz has served DOCJT for the past 11 years, joining the agency in Feb.
 2005.
 He began his career with DOCJT as an instructor in the Advanced Individual Training Branch.
 There he taught classes including Criminal Investigation, Interview and Interrogation, Homicide Investigative Techniques and Cold Case Investigation.